PlusToolkit/PlusBuild/Docs/BuildInstructionsWindows.md

   - Enter Qt library location if not detected automatically (an error message will be displayed)
     - Qt5 (only Qt5 is supported for nightly): specify **Qt5_DIR:PATH=_QtInstallDir_/lib/cmake/Qt5** (where Qt5Config.cmake file is located)
     - Qt4: specify **QT_QMAKE_EXECUTABLE:FILEPATH=_QtInstallDir_/bin/qmake.exe** (where qmake.exe is located)
-  - Enable the hardware devices that you need to use:
+  - Enable the hardware devices that you need to use (some examples listed here):
     - PLUS_USE_Ascension3DG: Ascension trakSTAR, driveBAY and medSAFE -- disable for 64-bit build
     - PLUS_USE_BRACHY_TRACKER: Accuseed DS, CIVCO, Burdette Medical Systems brachytherapy steppers
     - PLUS_USE_CERTUS: NDI Certus optical tracker, requires SDK from NDI -- disable for 64-bit build